HI-ACT New and Expanding Areas Fund

-This call for proposals will award funding for successful researchers and non-academic partners to co-create research on the role of hydrogen in local and regional net-zero energy transitions.
+The HI-ACT New and Expanding Areas Flexible Fund awards funding for successful researchers and non-academic partners to co-create research on the role of hydrogen in local and regional net-zero energy transitions.
+This call aims to target areas such as rural locations, and island communities, rather than large industrial clusters which have been investigated via other research grants (i.e. IDRIC).

-The project duration will depend on the scope of the project, but all projects must be completed by 31 March 2026.
-Projects lasting from 3 months to 9 months are envisaged, but other lengths can be considered as appropriate for proposed work.
+The project duration will depend on the scope of the project, but projects lasting from 3 months to 9 months are envisaged.
+Other lengths can be considered as appropriate for proposed work.

 To be considered, you must:

-Projects can be costed up to £50,000 at 100% full economic cost (fEC).
+Projects can be costed up to £50,000 p.a. at 100% full economic cost (fEC).
 We will fund 80% of the eligible full economic cost (fEC).
-The total fund available is approximately £200,000 at 100% fEC for this round of New and Expanding Areas funding.
+A proportion of the New and Expanding Areas Fund is for research led by early career researchers.

 What we’re looking for

-• -Demonstrate links to one or more HI-ACT work packages (see below).
+• Demonstrate links to one or more HI-ACT work packages (see Guidance Document).

 Who can apply?